- Career Areas

 - Discovery Program for College Graduates

-One of the most important channels for APL diversity is the growing number of Employee Resource Groups.
+One of the most important channels for APL diversity is the growing number of Affinity Groups.
 These self-organized clubs welcome and encourage participation by all staff members, and Laboratory management provides strong support for these activities, including active participation.
 Groups such as the African American Culture Club, Asian American Heritage Club, and Hispanic Awareness Club allow staff members to increase their understanding of each other and explore their differences in a positive environment, and the open membership philosophy of the groups, where staff members are encouraged to participate regardless of their own heritage, facilitates this process.

 As one staff member pointed out, “Learning about and establishing a rapport with staff members from cultures other than our own helps us realize the benefit of their contributions.
 Removing barriers to communication and interaction allows an appreciation for a variety of perspectives.”

 The African American Culture Club celebrates and builds on the rich resource of APL's diversity of people and cultures, particularly people of African descent.
 The group is an important part of an ongoing multicultural effort to foster a professional community that reflects unity, creativity, and shared responsibility.

 Allies in the Workplace is an advocate for a non-discriminatory and diverse working environment, specifically for issues of importance to the gay, lesbian, bisexual, and transgender community and supporters.
 The group fosters community and sharing through networking opportunities, social and outreach events, and via an internal online site.
 Meetings are open to all APL employees.